-The latest online business statistics suggest that 2021 may be the best time to start an online business (or start thinking about a side business).
-The volume of online sales of both products and services has grown tremendously.
+The latest online business statistics suggest that 2022 may be the best time to start an online business (or start thinking about a side business).
+The volume of online sales of both products and services has grown tremendously since the Covid-19 pandemic.

 So if you had that lingering idea about becoming an entrepreneur for quite a while now, now is the time to act on it!